fandora-network/docs/docs/hermez/Architecture/zkProver-State-Machines.md

 All PIL codes, in the zkProver's state machines, therefore form the very DNA of the verifier code.

-These two languages, zkASM and PIL, were designed mindful of prospects for broader adoption outside Polygon zkEVM.
+These two languages, zkASM and PIL, were designed mindful of prospects for broader adoption outside fandora zkEVM.